Guide

 Key takeaways

-• Compare fees, transaction limits, and technology features across different bank types to match your specific business needs, as monthly maintenance fees range from $10-$30 and transaction fees can add up quickly.
+• Compare fees, transaction limits, and digital tools across national banks, community banks, online banks, and credit unions before choosing, since monthly maintenance fees range from $10–$30 and transaction fees can add up quickly depending on your business type.

-• Consider community banks for personalized service and relationship-based lending, as they provide 36% of all small business loans despite handling only 15% of total lending and often approve larger loans above $250,000.
+• Consider a community bank if you need larger loans or personalized support, as they provide 36% of all small business loans despite handling only 15% of total lending, and often approve loans above $250,000 that require deeper borrower relationships.

 Best small business banks for 2026